rmallorybpc/talent-portability-research/drafts/audit-page-draft.md

 This synthesis cannot rule out effort as a mechanism.
 The piece argues that performance is contextual: stars decline because they lose their firm's resources, system, and colleagues.
 An alternative explanation is that stars coast after a big payday.
 The available research does not isolate effort as a separate mechanism cleanly.
 A football study found a small but statistically significant effort reduction after players signed follow-up contracts with new clubs, but no equivalent study exists for business stars.
 Groysberg explicitly attributes the analyst decline to lost firm-specific resources, but his data does not separate effort from context.
 The honest claim is that performance is contextual.
 The honest non-claim is that effort is unchanged.

 This synthesis cannot generalize across all industries.
 Insurance and financial advisors are different industries from athletic performance and equity research.
-The portability spectrum is an honest framing across populations, but the comparison is across different things.
+The portability spectrum frames across populations, but the comparison crosses industries and structures.
 Time on ice per cap share is not the same metric as client assets retained.
 The reader should treat the spectrum as a conceptual organizing tool, not as a single quantitative scale.

 This synthesis cannot claim that buying outside talent never works.
 The portability counterpoint exists for a reason.
 The piece argues that paying for outside talent rarely delivers the expected return when the asset is firm-specific or contextual.
 It does not argue that all external acquisitions fail.
 The implications page treats this carefully.